captionpoint/captionpoint-plays/THE-ROOMMATE.md

 What?
 ---
 ## ROBYN:
-Take it back.
+Ta k e it back.
 ---
 ## SHARON:
 What??
 ---
 ## ROBYN:
 Do you have the receipt?
-Take it back.
+Ta k e it back.
 ---
 ## SHARON:
 (Canny.)
-Hold it and I'lllook for the receipt.
+Hold it and I'll look for the receipt.
 (A beat.)
-(---
-## ROBYN:
-holds the gun.)
+(ROBYN holds the gun.)
 (SHARON knows exactly where her receipt is and takes her sweet time looking for it.)
 What's it feel like?
 ---
 ## ROBYN: